kaushikmastro/internship-hpc-repo-template/contributing.md

   - Branch naming convention is ```feature/feature_name```, ```bug/bug_name```, ```refactoring/refactoring_name```, etc.
 - Test coverage must be sufficient.
 90% of your codebase must be covered by the tests in ```/tests```.

+#### Testing Best Practices

+**Unit Tests**: Unit tests verify individual functions, methods, or classes in isolation.
+They test components independently without external dependencies.

+**Integration Tests**: Integration tests verify that different components work correctly when combined.
+They ensure proper data flow and system behavior across multiple integrated parts.

+**Testing Requirements**:
+- One unit test per function/method/class to ensure individual components work.
+- One integration test for the whole application to verify end-to-end functionality.
+- All tests must be placed in the ```/tests``` directory

 ### Development Environment

 We recommend the following development environment: